holgerimbery/ttn-gateway-containers/README.md

 The build will use the latest Multi-protocol Packet Forwarder release.

-Note that the [resin.io](https://resin.io/) setup only runs on Raspberry Pi 3B(+), as [resin.io](https://resin.io/) only supports multi-containers on these platforms.
-The _Plain Docker_ setup on Raspbian runs on any Raspberry Pi, including the Zero.

 An alternative guide to use this Resin.io setup can be found in the official TTN documentation at: https://www.thethingsnetwork.org/docs/gateways/rak831/

 ## Difference between Poly-packet-forwarder and Multi-protocol-packet-forwarder